team-leevio/happy-elementor-addons/readme.txt

 * **[CSS Transform](https://happyaddons.com/elementor-css-transform-demo-3/)** – You can apply various CSS transforms like translate, rotate, scale, and skew without any limitations within any Widget with any other third-party addons.
 It’s a global feature.
 Don’t miss the chance to use the CSS transform module to create an extraordinary look for your website.
 * **[Scroll To Top Feature:](https://happyaddons.com/docs/happy-addons-for-elementor/happy-features/scroll-to-top-button/)** – Scroll to top feature is commonly used in websites.
 We often use scroll-to-top plugins or different methods to add that option to the web pages.
 But don’t worry; you can add this option to your websites within Editing Panel by using our Scroll to the top feature.
 You can set the scroll to the top button for all pages or can set a condition for any specific page not to show the scroll to the top button.
+* **Header Footer Builder** - HappyAddons now offering an advanced header footer builder for free within our theme builder feature for free.
+You can create an amazing header with our dedicated header widgets.
+For the footer, there are no dedicated widgets.
+You can use any widgets from the element library as per your need.
+Also, you can create separate footer menu and use our Nav Menu widget to display your footer menu within our Header Footer Builder feature.
+By using our template condition, you can set different types of conditions for your header and footer. \
+Here are those header elements:
+    * Site Logo
+    * Site Title
+    * Site Tagline
+    * Navigation Menu
+* **Single Blog Post Template Builder** - HappyAddons free offers the single post template creation feature within the theme builder feature for free.
+This covers all the necessary blog post design elements.
+Here are the single blog post design elements -
+    * Page Title
+    * Post Title
+    * Post Excerpt
+    * Post Content
+    * Featured Image
+    * Author Box
+    * Post Comments
+    * Post Navigation
+    * Post Info
+* **Archive Page Builder** - We are now offering the Archive Page Builder feature within the Theme Builder of HappyAddons for free.
+Now it’s easy to design any archive page of your site like blog archive page, blog category archive, or tag archive page with the archive page builder options.
+We also have dedicated widgets to design the archive pages within Elementor.
+Here is the Archive page Builder Widgets -
+    * Archive Title
+    * Archive Post
+* **[Template Conditioning Feature For Theme Builder (Basic)](https://happyaddons.com/docs/happy-theme-builder/how-to-set-conditions-to-display-templates-pro/)**: Free users can set the template condition for the Entire site, All Singular, or All Archive pages.
+To set different nested conditions for different pages or archives, you will be needed our pro version.

 ### Presenting The All-Exclusive Widgets & Features Happy Addons Pro